 Put simply: the best enduro riding in Guatemala in five jam-packed days.
 If you are looking for a trip to get acquainted the country and it’s varied, technical riding this is it!
 We will connect 1000 year old trails on an ancient Mayan trading route from Antigua to Lake Atitlán.

-With years of experience riding, racing and exploring in Guatemala our guides know the trails better than anyone.
+With years of experience riding, racing and exploring in Guatemala all our routes are carefully designed and unique.

 Day 0: Arrival